 |Books and Supplies||$1,500|

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Arcadia University net price for in-state students receiving aid was $24,191* for the 2010/2011 academic year.
+The reported Arcadia net price for in-state students is $29,576* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|